Jilly Rizzo: Career

 As a young man, Rizzo worked with his father delivering Italian ice to cafes.
 Rizzo opened Jilly's Saloon, a lounge on West 49th Street, then moved to 256 West 52nd Street at the intersection with Eighth Avenue in Manhattan.
 Jilly's Saloon was a popular celebrity hangout in the 1960s.
 Rizzo's long-time friend Frank Sinatra frequented the lounge.
 Rizzo later became one of Sinatra's chief aides, and was even referenced in Sinatra's adapted lyrics for "Mrs. Robinson" to avoid using the name "Jesus".
 Rizzo was also a frequent guest on Rowan and Martin's Laugh-In, where he would recite one liners in his monotone New York accent.
+Rizzo also appeared briefly in Sinatra's music video "L.A.
+Is My Lady", one of dozens of celebrity cameos in the 1983 production which received frequent airplay on the pop music cable channel VH1.

 In 1990, Rizzo and five other men were convicted of fraud in relation to an $8 million loan scheme.
 He was given 1,000 hours of community service in a case presided over by judge Jack B. Weinstein.